vkorlite/conlangmod/outline.md

 Therefore some, and in fact most, vars are subvalues of other Vars.
 It doesn't make sense to check if a sound is a consonant or a vowel, if the object isn't even a sound.
 Therefore each var has dependencies, which tell the program what values other vars are required to have for the var to be needed
-These dependencies are in a hierarchy, so as to be able to throw out useless vars as early as possible.
-Vars can have the same name but have different dependencies and thus different values.
-For example, Syllables and Vowels are different object types, however they both have the var: WordPosition
 To access an objects Var, you use the format: OBJECT.VARNAME For example, to get which letter of a word a sound is you would write Object.WordPosition.